 Throughout this blog post, I will be chatting in-depth about different parts of the day from a photography point of view and how much time to allow in your timeline.
 Also at the end of the post, I have written a sample timeline so you can see an example of the sort of thing you’ll end up with, you are welcome to base yours on this.

 When starting your wedding timeline it is easier to put the fixed times in first, for example, what time you are getting married.
 Once all of the fixed times are in place you can easily work out how you would like to fit everything else in.
 You’ll be amazed by the peace of mind you’ll get from creating a timeline.

-After all of the wedding details are photographed I spend time photographing what I see happening in front of me.
-Usually, during this time the bride/bridal party are having hair and make-up done.
+After all of the wedding details are photographed I spend time photographing what is happening in front of me.
+Usually, during this time the bride/bridal party are having hair/make-up done.
 When it is time for the bride to be getting into her dress I usually ask whoever is helping her, to be dressed in their wedding outfit, as this ensures everyone looks great in the photos.
-I would advise aiming to be ready at least 45 minutes before the ceremony if you’d like any photos of you and your bridal party.
-Doing this saves time later on in the day and is just a great opportunity to get some lovely photos of team bride.
+I would advise aiming to be ready at least 45-60 minutes before the ceremony if you’d like any photos of you and your bridal party.
+Doing this saves time later on in the day and is just a great opportunity to get some lovely photos with the bridal party/parents.

 Want some top tips for acing your bridal prep photos, check out this blog post.